 How to Make Yogurt (Easy Homemade Recipe)

-- Heat milk in a stainless steel pan over medium heat until it reaches 180 degrees.
+- Heat milk in a stainless steel pan on the stove over medium heat until it reaches 180°F.

-- Pour heated milk into clean canning jars and cool, either by sitting on the counter or in a cool water bath until the temperature drops to 115 degrees.
+- Pour heated milk into clean canning jars and cool, either by sitting on the counter or in a cool water bath until the temperature drops to 115°F.

-- Add culture-2 tablespoons (of yogurt from a previous batch, store bought yogurt) per quart of milk.
-Lightly stir just enough to incorporate into the milk.
+- Lightly stir just enough to incorporate into the milk.

 - Place the jars into the oven with the light on for 12-24 hours.
-The light should provide a consistent heat of about 110 degrees.
+The light should provide a consistent heat of about 110°F.

-- Put jars into the refrigerator until they yogurt is cold and set.
+- Put jars into the refrigerator until the yogurt is cold and set.

 - Once the yogurt is set you can pour off the liquid whey from the top or strain the yogurt using cheesecloth for a thicker consistency.